Hog-CERN/Hog/docs/01-Getting-Started/02-howto-convert-project.md

 Let's suppose your new repository called `new_repo` with url `new_repo_url`, your project is named `myproject` is currently stored in some local folder `mypath`.
 If you don't have a new repository you can go on Gitlab (gitlab.cern.ch) and create one.

 ## Creating the git repository
-First of all create a new folder where you will store your firmware, initialize it as a git repository and connect it to the remote repository:
+First of all create a new folder where you will store your firmware, initialise it as a git repository and connect it to the remote repository:

 ```bash
   > mkdir new_repo